coverclock/com-diag-astrolabe/README.md

 are in seconds; the script takes care of this conversion for you so you can just cut and paste.

+It is important to feed NMEA to the GPS daemon using the SCPI serial port, not the raw NMEA serial port, for holdover to work correctly when GPS lock is lost.
+The ARM controller on the JLT board handles the synchronization of the NMEA time it generates with the PPS from the CSAC, about which the u-Blox GPS chip knows nothing.
+The u-Blox will continue to generate NMEA time, but it will be based on its own crystal oscillator, not the cesium-133-discplined oscillator, so will not be stratum-1.

 ## Notes

     Apr 25 11:36:16 mercury kernel: [959158.661259] usb 1-4.4: new full-speed USB device number 13 using xhci_hcd